Revox26/SeleniumBaseAutomationPython/README.md

 # 6. Troubleshooting
 If you encounter any issues while using the QA-Team Automation Test Runner, consider the following troubleshooting steps:
--Check Python Installation: Ensure you have Python 3.x installed and the required packages.
+- Check Python Installation: Ensure you have Python 3.x installed and the required packages.
--Syntax Errors: Check the code for any syntax errors, and ensure you have the correct code file.
+- Syntax Errors: Check the code for any syntax errors, and ensure you have the correct code file.
--Test Selection: Make sure you select a valid test from the dropdown.
+- Test Selection: Make sure you select a valid test from the dropdown.
--Configuration: Verify that your test configuration is correct, including staging environment and browser selection.
+- Configuration: Verify that your test configuration is correct, including staging environment and browser selection.
--Check Test Output: Review the test output in the terminal for any error messages.
+- Check Test Output: Review the test output in the terminal for any error messages.

 # Contribute
 If you'd like to contribute to this project or report issues, please open a pull request or create an issue in the